Featured Guest Artist: Terell Stafford

 2017 Oregon Jazz Festival Clinicians

-Dan Gailey, saxophonist and composer/arranger is in his 25th year as the Director of Jazz Studies and Professor of Music at the University of Kansas, where he directs Jazz Ensemble I, teaches courses in jazz composition and arranging, produces the annual KU Jazz Festival, and is director of the KU Jazz Workshop.
-He is the recipient of the 1996 IAJE Gil Evans Fellowship, an annual award which identifies an emerging jazz composer from an international field of candidates.
-Under his direction, the KU Jazz Studies Program has been the recipient of 19 DownBeat Student Music Awards.
+Dan Gailey is the Director of Jazz Studies and Professor of Music at the University of Kansas, where he directs Jazz Ensemble I, teaches courses in jazz composition and arranging, produces the annual KU Jazz Festival, and is director of the KU Jazz Workshop.
+He has been named to a coveted Chancellor’s Club Teaching Professorship at KU for 2017-23.
+Dan is the recipient of the 1996 IAJE Gil Evans Fellowship, presented to an emerging jazz composer from an international field of candidates.
+Under his direction, the KU Jazz Studies Program has been the recipient of 25 DownBeat Student Music Awards, including Jazz Ensemble I’s 2015 award for Best College Jazz Ensemble in the Graduate Division and their Outstanding Performance Award in the same category in 2017.

-Dan holds a Bachelor of Music degree from Pacific Lutheran University and a Master of Music degree in Theory/Composition from the University of Northern Colorado.
-His compositions can be heard on numerous professional and college big band albums and are published exclusively through UNC Jazz Press.
-What Did You Dream?, his debut CD with the Dan Gailey Jazz Orchestra, was released in July 2010 on Origin/OA2 Records and features all original compositions.
-The CD spent almost 2 years on the JazzWeek Radio Airplay charts and received very favorable reviews from JAZZIZ, JazzTimes and Cadence magazines, among others.
+The Dan Gailey Jazz Orchestra debut CD What Did You Dream? was released in July 2010 on Origin/OA2 Records and features all original compositions by Dan.
+The CD spent almost 2 years on the JazzWeek Radio Airplay charts, and received very favorable reviews from JAZZIZ, JazzTimes and Cadence magazines, among others.

 Ron Bertucci, (trombonist, conductor and music educator), founding co-director of the Oregon Jazz Festival, is now “retired” from his full time duties as Director of Instrumental Music & Jazz Studies at Lane Community College.
 Ron taught at LCC from 1992 through 2015 and he continues to be active as the instructor of Trombone & Euphonium and as a Jazz Combo coach at Lane.
 Throughout his tenure at Lane he directed the Lane Chamber Orchestra, Lane Symphonic Band, Lane Jazz Ensemble and Lane Jazz Combos.
 He also taught classes in Sight Reading-Ear Training, Music Fundamentals and Jazz Improvisation and served as Lead Facutly for Music.